subamanis/mezura/README.md

 - The program assumes that if a line contains any odd number of the same string symbols, then this is an open multiline string.
 This works for most cases but it may create inaccuracies, for example if a line in python has """ then the program will consider a multiline string everything until the next " symbol and not the next """ symbol.
 If a language doesn't support multiline strings, then you would not expect to see odd number of string symbols either way in a valid syntnax.

 - A language can only declare either one or two string symbols in the .txt, not more.

-- Right now, only one extension can be assosiated with a language

 - The program doesn't take into account gitignore files, the unwanted dirs have to be added manually in a configuration file